What is the best ereader to buy? Review and Comparison

 Amazon Kindle is certainly the best known e-reader but there are some other options to take into account as well.

-Still confused what is the best ereader to buy?
 Below are top ereaders that we have recently reviewed:

 Sony Portable Reader System

 You will access the Connect eBook online store to download reading materials to this device.
 This device can display PDF, TXT, BMP, JPG, PNG, RTF, and DOC text files; in addition, it plays MP3 and AAC audio files.
 It has an internal memory of 192MB and its memory slots are compatible with both SD memory cards and Memory Stick duo media.
 While it’s not high on the list of popular e-Readers currently on the market, it is an extremely reliable workhorse that can be used to play music or to store data.
 See the latest price on Amazon.com

 Sony Digital Reader Touch